holgerlembke/mqttverification/README.md

 # mqttverification

-Implements some methodes to check topics for subscrition in mqtt.
+Implements some methods to check topics for subscrition in mqtt.

 ## Source